The Gift-Card Scam You Need to Watch Out for

 Hang up.
 Take that example of the call from the IRS: “Even if you believed everything else you heard in the script and you’re really scared, just remember that no government agency will ask you to pay with a gift card, nor will they communicate with you via phone,” says Mahnken.
 “Just say ‘listen, let me call you back on your main number’.
 Don’t be afraid to hang up and close that line of conversation, and if you really thought it was a real agency, call them back on their real number.
 That way you know you’re talking to the actual business that these scammers are claiming to be.”
 If they do give out a phone number, Google it first before calling back.
 If it’s the official toll-free number of the IRS, it will come up in the search results.

 Tell someone about it.
 The phone scammers will try stay on the phone with you, even while you’re purchasing the gift cards, in order to see the transaction through.
 That’s what happened to White’s customer, she says.
 “As I was warning her of scams, which we do for any larger purchase of gift cards, she was assuring me that she was buying these gift cards for her grandchildren for Christmas,” she says.
 “Meanwhile, the scammer—who had scared her into thinking her identity was in jeopardy—was on her phone, which was in her purse.”
 White has since made up laminated cards to hand out to customers she suspects may be falling victim to a scam.
 The card informs them that they could purchasing cards for a scam and to hang up if they are on the phone with anyone.
 Even if you fall for a scam, it’s important to report it, says Mahnken.
 “Speak up, because there can be a fear of being embarrassed that you fell for it, and that can lead you to get duped again,” he says.
 “Tell the authorities and file a police report instead, because that will help stop this epidemic.”
-Next up, familiarize yourself with the signs you’re about to fall for a phishing email.

 *not her real name